etghcircle/ETGH/README.md

 | Friend 1 / Friend 2 / Friend 3 | Everything | Only their own content |
 | Admin | Everything | Everything |

-Usernames are fixed — only passwords can be changed.
+Usernames and passwords are fixed — password only can be changed by admin.

 ## Setup